gediz/mpv-wiki/Applications-using-mpv.md

 ## GUI frontends

 * [Baka MPlayer](https://github.com/u8sand/Baka-MPlayer):
-  A media player based on libmpv.
+  A cross-platform media player based on libmpv.

 * [bomi](http://bomi-player.github.io):
   bomi is a media player based on mpv for Linux.
 By taking advantage of mpv and GUI, bomi provides various features.
 Not really a frontend - uses an internal mpv fork instead of libmpv.
 Currently outdated and unmaintained.